Installation Guide 🛠️

 Required Environment Variables

-: Set to your system architecture.
-Valid values are:x86_64
+ARCH: Set to your system architecture.
+Valid values are:x86_64arm64

 Example Setup